Top 10 Tools Every Electrician Needs: Training the Apprentice

 SUPPORT OUR ADVERTISERS

-The screwdriver and nut driver may not seem like a trade-specific tool, and in many ways, it isn’t.
+The screwdriver and nut driver may not seem like a trade-specific tool.
+In many ways, they aren’t.
 But that hasn’t stopped manufacturers of electrical tools from innovating in ways that tailor it to the trade.
 From multi-bit screwdrivers and ratcheting stubbies to wrench assist nut drivers, there’s a driver for every electrical job.

 What good are tools if they can’t be transported and organized?
 About as useful as…well, as writers’ block, when you could write something witty.
-In any event, the tool carrier might also seem like a general tool, but again tool makers have made them suited for electricians with waterproof, non-conductive bottoms, hardshell cases for multimeter storage and protection, and tons of storage for all the tools mentioned above and much more.
+In any event, the tool carrier might also seem like a general tool.
+Tool manufacturers have custom-tailored products suited for electricians.
+These often include waterproof, non-conductive bottoms, hardshell cases for multimeters, and tons of storage for all the tools mentioned above and much more.

 Gotta Have ‘Em

 This is a long list of tools every electrician needs but it surely isn’t exhaustive.
 If you’re a Pro and you have electrical tool suggestions for aspiring tradesmen, add them in the comments below or hit us up on Facebook, Instagram, or Twitter!

 Want more?
 Join our newsletter and get the latest tool reviews every week!